ASFHyP3/hyp3-event-monitoring/README.md

 # HyP3 Subscriptions

-Backend software stack to support Sarviews Hazards
+A software stack to allow users to enable event monitoring and processing of data as it becomes available.